OfficeDev/office-js-docs-pr/README.md

 - To ask a question about using the Office.js API, post your question to Stack Overflow and tag it with the "office-js" tag (http://stackoverflow.com/questions/tagged/office-js).
 - To report an issue with the Office.js API or platform, create the issue in the OfficeDev/office-js repository (https://github.com/OfficeDev/office-js), which members of the product team monitor for customer-reported issues.
-- To submit a feature request for the Office.js API or platform, post your idea to [Microsoft 365 on Q&A](https://docs.microsoft.com/answers/products/m365), or if the feature request already exists there, add your vote for it.
+- To submit a feature request for the Office.js API or platform, post your idea under [Microsoft 365 on Q&A](https://docs.microsoft.com/answers/products/m365), or if the feature request already exists there, add your vote for it.

 ## Join the Microsoft 365 Developer Program